CAP-JJANG/WriteNow/OSS-Notice.md

 # OSS Notice | WriteNow #

-This application is Copyright © (owner name).
+This application is Copyright © CAP-JJANG.
 All rights reserved.

 The following sets forth attribution notices for third party software that may be contained in this application.